 Imagine stepping outside on a summer day and feeling the sun's intense heat.
-The weather report blares, "100 degrees!"
-You instantly know it's sweltering, a day for iced drinks and staying indoors.
+On top of that, the weather report blares, "100 degrees!
+On the flip side, " You instantly know it's sweltering, a day for iced drinks and staying indoors.
 But what if you were in a country where they use Celsius?
 What would 100 degrees Fahrenheit translate to?

 Understanding temperature conversions is more than just a fun fact; it’s a practical skill.
 Whether you're traveling abroad, following international cooking recipes, or reading scientific papers, knowing how to convert between Fahrenheit and Celsius is incredibly useful.
 Let's dive into the specifics of converting 100 degrees Fahrenheit to Celsius and explore the broader context of temperature scales and conversions.